H&M says new collections selling well

-STOCKHOLM, June 19 (Reuters) - H&M, the world’s second-largest fashion retailer, reported a sharp rise in sales so far in June, with new collections selling well.
+STOCKHOLM (Reuters) - H&M (HMb.ST), the world’s second-largest fashion retailer, reported a sharp rise in sales so far in June, with new collections selling well.

 Chief Executive Karl-Johan Persson said that although H&M had entered the third quarter with higher inventories than planned, June promotions had not started earlier than last year and appetite for marked-down clothes was good but more notably, new collections were selling better than expected.